Getting a New Hampshire insurance adjuster license requires completing a few steps to apply for a resident license in your state.

 Once you have completed all your coursework and passed the examinations, you are now ready to apply for your license.

-The fee for an online application is $75.
+Note: The fee for an online application is $75.

-Apply online with the New Hampshire Insurance Adjuster License Application.
+You can apply online with the New Hampshire Insurance Adjuster License Application.

 Step 4.
 Application Review

-Once you have submitted your application and have completed all the other requirements, your license application will be reviewed by the state.
 This process generally takes about twenty-four (24) hours.
-Depending on the results of your background check, the Department of Insurance may request more information or documentation.
+Depending on the results of your background check, the New Hampshire Insurance Department may request more information or documentation.

 After the review is complete, you will receive an email from the state regarding the status of your license.